marco10x15/silverbullet-libraries/Mio_Diario_Indice.md

   local filtered = {}

   for _, entry in ipairs(entries) do
-    local searchText =
+    if not entry.indexedSearchText then
-      entry.indexedSearchText
+      entry.indexedSearchText =
-      or indiceDiario.indexedSearchText(
+        indiceDiario.indexedSearchText(
           entry
         )

-    local matches =
+    end

-      indiceDiarioMatches(
+    if indiceDiarioMatches(
-        searchText,
+      entry.indexedSearchText,
       terms
-      )

-    if not matches
-      and extraTextFn
-    then
-      local extraText =
-        extraTextFn(entry)

-      searchText = searchText
-        .. " "
-        .. string.lower(
-          tostring(
-            extraText
-            or ""
-          )
-        )

-      matches =
-        indiceDiarioMatches(
-          searchText,
-          terms
-        )
-    end

-    if matches then
+    ) then
       table.insert(
         filtered,
         entry